zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ---

-# [fit] 🙋🏻‍♀️🙋🏼‍♀️🙋🏽‍♀️🙋🏾‍♀️🙋🏿‍♀️

-# [fit] 🙋🏻‍♂️🙋🏼‍♂️🙋🏽‍♂️🙋🏾‍♂️🙋🏿‍♂️

-^Before starting, I would like to ask:
-- raise your hand if you've ever written a script to automate anything on your mac.
-- raise your hand if you've ever written a script in Swift.
-- raise your hand if you've ever written a Swift script as an executable package.

----

 # [fit] WHY? 🤔

 ^The main reasons for an iOS developer to write a swift script is familiarity: writing a script is very similar to write an app or a library.